temporalio/temporal-aws-sdk-go/README.md

 ## Generated Code

-`awsactivities` package contains generated code for activities that call AWS APIs through AWS Go SDK.
+`activities` package contains generated code for activities that call AWS APIs through AWS Go SDK.

-`awsclients` package contains generated code that workflows can use to call these activities in a strongly typed manner.
+`clients` package contains generated code that workflows can use to call these activities in a strongly typed manner.

 ## Regenerating Code